chrbeckm/spectrum_analysis/README.rst

   python -u map_plot_tester.py | tee log.txt

-The ``-u`` option forces python print the output streams unbuffered.
+The ``-u`` option forces python to print the output streams unbuffered.
 Using ``tee log.txt`` a log file will be written to keep your console output.
+This might be important to debugging if you scale multiple mappings to the same color scale. **The list of the origins of the color scale minima and maxima is not printed elsewhere!**

 The first lines of ``map_plot_tester.py`` should read